PrestaShopCorp/psxmarketingwithgoogle/README.md

 ### Hook

-The module registers itself to several hooks and add the following features:
+The module registers itself to several hooks and adds the following features:

 * actionCartUpdateQuantityBefore
-  * Remarketing: Trigger the Conversion Action "Add to Cart"
+  * Conversion tracking: Trigger the Conversion Action "Add to Cart"
 * displayBackOfficeHeader
   * Menu: Fix the display of the Marketing tab
   * Website Verification: Trigger the verification & claim process every 30 days in the background of the BO dashboard.